National Coalition for Men: Lawsuits

 The NCFM filed a lawsuit, National Coalition for Men v.
 Selective Service System, that challenges the legality of requiring only males to register for the military draft.
 The lawsuit was filed against the U.S. Selective Service System in the United States District Court for the Central District of California on April 4, 2013.
 In 2016, the U.S. Court of Appeals for the Ninth Circuit reversed the district court's dismissal of the case and remanded the case back to the district court.
 The case was later moved to the United States District Court for the Southern District of Texas in the 5th Circuit.
-On February 22, 2019 Judge Gray H. Miller issued a declaratory judgement that the male-only registration requirement is unconstitutional.
+On February 22, 2019, Judge Gray H. Miller issued a declaratory judgement that the male-only registration requirement is unconstitutional.
 In 2021, the American Civil Liberties Union filed a petition for a writ of certiorari to the Supreme Court on behalf of the National Coalition of Men.
 In June of that year, the Supreme Court denied the writ, with Justice Sotomayor citing "the Court's longstanding deference to Congress on matters of national defense and military affairs," especially while Congress was in the process of assessing the need for male-only drafts.

 Criticism

-The Southern Poverty Law Center has criticized the group as doing more to blame women and lobby against laws that supposedly protect women from discrimination and violence, than to advance equal treatment of men.
-SPLC accuses NCM of cherry-picking statistics and creating false equivalences in the oppression of men and women.
+The Southern Poverty Law Center flags the National Coalition for Men as a Male Supremacy Hate Group.
+The Center states that the group "distorts statistics to create female privilege […] and creates false equivalencies between the oppression of men and of women."